VanceMcGrady/vance-mcgrady-ti/README.md

 Additionally, I felt that it made logical sense to have the root "/" redirect to "/feed".
 To me, it made sense to keep the functionality consistent with the route names, and in this app we only needed "Feed" and "Profile" pages, so those are the only two routes, with "/feed" being home base.

+The Typescript is also very primative.
+This was another thing that I didn't want to get too in the weeds about as I think it does little in the way of demonstrating my "style".

+That's all I have!